-Similar to the Exacta and to boxing, this wager does not require you to predict the order of the top two horses.
+Similar to the Exacta, this wager does not require you to predict the order of the top two horses.

 Simply put, the bettor only has to pick the horses which will finish in the top two places, but does not have to predict which of those two will actually win the race.

 Since this is easier to predict than an Exacta, it also pays less than the Exacta or boxing.
 Many racebooks do not even carry this option as most players prefer to simply box the wager and get the same effect.
 However, it is quite often an option.